Slavery & human trafficking statement 2022

 Continue to raise awareness amongst stakeholders.

-Staff engagement undertaken on anti-slavery day.
+slavery day.
 Information provided on the internal intranet.

 Shoosmiths structure, business and supply chain